Function Injection Strategy

-In order to avoid dirty function contagion, a small piece of check jump code is injected into the header of all functions by default.
-This injected code has a significant impact on the performance of short functions and the length of the final generated code (increased code by about 30%).
-Although in most cases the impact of injected code on overall performance is negligible, on rare special occasions this performance degradation will be observed.
-Since version v4.5.9, custom configuration of this injection behavior is allowed.
+To avoid dirty function contamination, by default a small section of check and jump code is injected at the beginning of all functions.
+This injection code has a significant impact on short function performance and the length of the finally generated code (increasing code by about 30%).
+Although in most cases injection code has negligible impact on overall performance, in rare special occasions, this performance degradation can be observed.
+Starting from version v4.5.9, custom configuration of this injection behavior is allowed.

-We call changing functions dirty functions.
-If no modifications are made to the original code generated by il2cpp, there will be a problem of dirty function chain infection for non-virtual function calls.
-For example: function A calls function B, Function B calls function C. If function C changes, A, B, and C will all be marked as dirty functions.
-In practice, changes in some commonly used basic functions may lead to a huge amount of code being marked as dirty functions.
-This is obviously not what we expected.
+We call changed functions dirty functions.
+If no modifications are made to the original code generated by il2cpp, for non-virtual function calls, there is a problem of dirty function chain contamination.
+For example: function A calls function B, function B calls function C. If function C changes, then A, B, and C will all be marked as dirty functions.
+In practice, changes to some commonly used basic functions may cause massive amounts of code to be marked as dirty functions, which is obviously not what we expect.

 {